-Positive thinking is a state of mind that naturally expects a positive outcome to events.
+Positive thinking is a state of mind that naturally expects a positive outcome from events.
 Not all of us were born to be positive thinkers.
 The good news is that this mindset is a habit that can be developed and enhanced.
 The benefits are greater happiness and the increased likelihood that you will be able to achieve whatever goals you create for yourself.
 Positive thinking knows no limits, while negative thoughts only create limitations.

 Is positive thinking a guarantee to success?
 No, it is not.
 Life has a way of throwing us unexpected curves.
 But a positive mindset will help you deal with the setbacks and move on.
 It prevents you from being a victim of circumstances.